Koji-Sunioj/cloud-config/README.md

 ## What was the point of that?

-Well, to see how launching and configuring an EC2 instance with bells and whistles without using some high level tool like AWS CDK.
-This is see how things are done from a very low level.
+Let's imagine that high level infrastructure-as-code tools like AWS CDK or Cloud Fomration did not exist.
+How could we implement similar concepts on our own?
+In this example, things are being implemented through a combination of bash scripting, command line and cloud-config - which is the lowest level I can currently imagine it.

 AWS Cli is quite powerful when combined with Cloud-init, where things can be programmatically set up with your own scripts.

 ### Things to note